AdrianHarris96/GenomeAssembly/README.md

 * iterative merging of the contigs with a minimum 30% overlap and estimating the maximal size of repetitive regions
 * merging of the contigs based on the size of repetitive regions

+Prerequisite

+* MUMmer 3.22 or higher

+* BLAST 2.2.25+ or higher

+* python2.X

 Installation
 ```
 conda install -c bioconda mummer